-The National Parks and Wildlife Service on-line mapping tool was consulted to check if the leak location lies close to ecologically sensitive areas.
-The coastal area of South Dublin Bay, which lies approximately 500m south-east of the leak location, is a Special Area of Conservation under the EU Habitats Directive (SAC - site code 000210), and a Special Protection Area under the EU Birds Directive (SPA - site code 004024).
+The National Parks and Wildlife Service on-line mapping tool was consulted to check if the leak location lies close to designated ecologically sensitive areas.
+The River Tolka estuary extends to within 350m of the leak location and it forms part of the South Dublin Bay and River Tolka Estuary Special Protection Area (SPA - site code 004024).
+The River Tolka runs immediately to the north of the leak location and discharges to the above-mentioned estuary.